 Voluntary Termination: We hope both staff and the FAWIC will mutually benefit from their continued employment; however, we realize that it may become necessary for employees to leave their job with us.
 If an employee is going to resign from their position, we would appreciate receiving written notification at least two (2) weeks in advance of the date that they must leave and the reason for their resignation.
-We request that management staff provide one (1) month notice prior to leaving.
+We request that management staff provide one (1)month notice prior to leaving.
 Although this notice is not required, it is requested to allow us time to find and train a replacement.
 Employees who fail to provide such advance notice will be considered ineligible for rehire.
-Employees cannot take time off after a resignation is provided, or attempt to extend the resignation notice period with accrued time off, regardless of whether the time off was approved prior to the resignation.
+Employees cannot attempt to extend the resignation notice period with accrued time off, regardless of whether the time off was approved prior to the resignation.
 Management has the discretion to make an exception to this in limited circumstances.